timofeysie/flabellifolia/README.md

 # flabellifolia

-The project was started with Angular 5 and Ionic 3 integrated with [Three.js](https://threejs.org/),an animated 3D graphics using WebGL, and [GreenSock](https://greensock.com/) which is a high-performance, professional-grade animation library.
+The project was started with Angular 5 and Ionic 3 integrated with [Three.js](https://threejs.org/), an animated 3D graphics using WebGL, and [GreenSock](https://greensock.com/) which is a high-performance, professional-grade animation library.

-The blang solution to installing and using [Three.js with Angular](https://stackoverflow.com/questions/40273300/angular-cli-threejs) created the spinning cube demo.
+The Blang solution to installing and using [Three.js with Angular](https://stackoverflow.com/questions/40273300/angular-cli-threejs) created the spinning cube demo.
 This shows how to set up Three.js using the cube demo from the three.js.org website example page with Angular instead of vanilla JavaScript.

 The GreenSock demo was created from the [Matteo - Frag - Crosta](https://medium.com/@mr.frag85/using-gsap-with-angular-6-project-it-works-on-prod-too-9ac036f21487).